 10. Great By Choice

 But I must give credit where credit is due.
-This isn’t preaching, this is just my story.
+This isn’t preaching; this is just my story.
 The book I spend the most time with is the Bible.
 Likely 2-3 hours per week for the past 11 years.
 I don’t know about you, but the wisdom I’ve found in the Book of Proverbs is INSANE.
 The emotional maturity, patience, compassion, and generosity requested by Jesus has become my life’s goal.
-Whether you believe or not, we must realize it’s the most famous, known, used, and oldest book on the planet.
+Whether you believe or not, we must realize it’s the most famous, oldest, most known, and used book on the planet.
 To ignore that, would be foolish.

 Do you have any books that have changed your life?
 Books that might help people become better leaders or entrepreneurs?
 If so, let me know in the comments below.